UCL/MPHY0026/doc/schedule-2020/workshop-1-lego.rst

 Note: all command line tools below respond to the ``--help`` argument to describe available options

 We will be tracking Aruco tags using a webcam.
-Before beginning, check the webcam positioning to ensure that the Aruco tag is visble when probing the phantom.
+Before beginning, check the webcam positioning to ensure that the Aruco tag is visible when probing the phantom.

 1. Locate 5 fiducials in order in physical space
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^